astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 - **Universal rules (applies all semester):** Always try documentation first.
 When docs aren't enough for understanding concepts (e.g., complex Python functions, math derivations, astrophysics concepts), AI is encouraged for clarification.
 For code: verify all AI suggestions; disclose AI use in submissions. *If you can't explain a line of code, you can't submit it.*

-- **Phase 1 — Foundations (Weeks 1–7 | Projects 1-3):** No AI-generated first drafts of code.
+- **Phase 1 — Foundations (Projects 1-3):** No AI-generated first drafts of code.
 After 30 minutes of documented struggle, AI may be used for debugging/clarification only.

-- **Phase 2 — Strategic Integration (Weeks 8–13 | Projects 4-5):** Once a baseline solution works, AI may propose refactors, tests, docstrings, and performance ideas.
+- **Phase 2 — Strategic Integration (Projects 4-5):** Once a baseline solution works, AI may propose refactors, tests, docstrings, and performance ideas.
 Keep/Reject each suggestion with a 1–2 line rationale in comments.

-- **Phase 3 — Professional Practice (Weeks 14-16 | Final Project):** AI allowed for acceleration/boilerplate.
+- **Phase 3 — Professional Practice (Final Project):** AI allowed for acceleration/boilerplate.
 All non-trivial logic must be authored or rewritten from memory and justified.

 **For complete AI usage guidelines and examples, see:** [AI Usage Policy & Learning Guide](03-astr596-ai-policy)